Emerging Opportunities

 Economy

 The economic base of the Municipality comprises the service industry, farming and remittances from people working elsewhere.
 Maphumulo is an emerging village with nodal functionality as the principal administrative and service centre in the Municipality for the surrounding rural communities.
 It is also the settlement earmarked for future economic growth.
-Commercial activity is limited to Maphumulo and significant spending is lost to centres such as Richards Bay and Durban.
+Commercial activity is limited to Maphumulo and significant spending is lost to centers such as Richards Bay and Durban.
 There are smaller, service-related nodes, comprising of mainly schools and retail stores, which provide a moderate level of service to the Municipal area.
-Maphumulo has titanium mining potential.
+Maphumulo has titanium mining potential

 Agriculture